Cumulocity-IoT/cumulocity-microservice-templates/multischeduler/README.md

 ```
 the code inside is running synchronous in one thread (not in parallel).
 This means if one tenant is blocking, all others too.

-To prevent this, the microservice template generates for each tenant subscription a scheduled task which uses a thread-pool, see DataSyncTaskScheduler.
+To prevent this, the microservice template generates for each tenant subscription a scheduled task which uses a thread-pool, see DataSyncTaskScheduler and DataSyncTaskSchedulerConfig.